-One of the fundamental goals in theoretical nuclear physics is the prediction of hadron structure from first-principles calculations based on the underlying gauge theory of the strong nuclear force, quantum chromodynamics (QCD).
-Quarks and gluons, the degrees of freedom of QCD, are confined into color-singlet bound states that are observed experimentally.
-The internal structure of these hadrons, encoded in the spatial, momentum and angular momentum distributions of the constituent quarks and gluons, is inherently nonperturbative and continues to be poorly understood.
-Forthcoming data from the 12 GeV upgrade at JLab [1] and a future electron-ion-collider [2] will provide experimental insight into hadron structure, but a complete understanding of the experimental data requires a concomitant improvement in our theoretical understanding.
+One of the fundamental goals in theoretical nuclear physics is the prediction of hadron structure from firstprinciples calculations based on the underlying gauge theory of the strong nuclear force, QCD.
+Quarks and gluons, the degrees of freedom (d.o.f.) of QCD, are confined into color-singlet bound states that are observed experimentally.
+The internal structure of these hadrons, encoded in the spatial, momentum, and angular-momentum distributions of the constituent quarks and gluons, is inherently nonperturbative and poorly understood.
+Forthcoming data from the 12 GeV upgrade at JLab [1] and a future electron-ion collider [2] will provide experimental insight into hadron structure, but a complete understanding of the experimental data requires a concomitant improvement in our theoretical understanding.